Welcome to the Latham & Watkins Global FinTech and Payments blog.

 Andrew Moyle is the Global Co-Chair of Latham & Watkins’ FinTech Industry Group and a partner in the London office.
 He also heads Latham’s Outsourcing Practice and is a key member of the Technology Transactions Group.
 Mr. Moyle advises clients ranging from traditional financial institutions to new technology incumbents on the “tech” in FinTech, including on payments and transfers, insurtech, and virtual currencies.
 In his broader technology practice, he advises clients on commercial contracts and collaborations, outsourcing, digital and disruptive technology, telecommunications technology, enterprise systems, and cloud computing.

-Stephen Wink is a partner in the New York office of Latham & Watkins.
-Mr. Wink is a member of the firm’s Corporate Department and of the Capital Markets, Financial Regulatory, Investment Funds, and Mergers & Acquisitions Practices.
-His practice focuses on advising a wide range of market players including investment banks, hedge funds, private equity firms, exchanges, alternative trading platforms, transfer agents, and other financial institutions on matters involving the regulation of broker-dealers and investment advisors, market regulation, and compliance and enforcement matters.
+Stephen Wink advises a wide range of market players including investment banks, hedge funds, private equity firms, exchanges, alternative trading platforms, transfer agents, other financial institutions, and FinTechs on matters involving the regulation of broker-dealers and investment advisors, market regulation, and compliance and enforcement matters.